arslan919/CompTIA-Security-SY0-701/README.md

 - Clear and Concise: Easy-to-follow notes that simplify complex topics.
 - Comprehensive Coverage: All exam domains are thoroughly covered for a holistic understanding.
 - Regular Updates: Stay up-to-date with the latest exam changes and trends.
-- Interactive Learning: Engage with interactive elements like quizzes, flashcards, and practice exams.

 ## Contributions
 Feel free to contribute by opening issues for feedback, suggestions, or errors found in the content.
 Pull requests are also welcome to enhance and improve the repository's content.